PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 * piece will be taken from ``src`` attribute of an element with ``piwikContentPiece`` class or block element
 * target will be taken from ``href`` attribute of an element with ``piwikContentTarget`` class, block element or piece element
-* name will be a copy of piece value if present, or taken from ``title`` attribute of block element, piece element or target element
+* name will try to use piece value if present, otherwise it'll be taken from ``title`` attribute of block element, piece element or target element

 However, these sources are sometimes unreliable and we recommend providing name, piece and target values in dedicated HTML attributes.